This article was updated on April 8, 2022.

-For the past two years, we’ve faithfully publish our newsletter, The People Geekly, to nearly 30,000 People Geeks.
-Each issue contains five curated articles – the best content from the Culture Amp blog, and interesting stories about people and culture from around the web.
+For the past two years, we've faithfully published our newsletter, The People Geekly, to nearly 30,000 People Geeks.
+Each issue contains four curated articles - the best content from the Culture Amp blog, and interesting stories about people and culture from around the web.

-We’ll share some of the history of the People Geekly, how it’s put together, and some of our favorite articles from years past.
+We'll share some of the history behind the People Geekly, how it's put together, and some of our favorite articles from years past.

 The history of The People Geekly

 “Without scouring the internet all day, I’d get articles that I wanted to read about diversity and new data trends in HR delivered to my sacred inbox (I’m an inbox zero person).
 Reading these stories inspired me to attend more events with People Geeks, and eventually led to my role at Culture Amp.
-Now, as a Camper I get to read and curate articles each week.
+Now, as a Camper, I get to read and curate articles each week.
 It’s exciting to know that thousands of people will see this newsletter and get something useful out of it.
-I love that we have so much involvement on finding and discussing articles internally, and the response from our community is always great, which makes me happy.”
+I love that we have so much involvement in finding and discussing articles internally, and the response from our community is always great, which makes me happy, explains Alexis.

 How the People Geekly is curated

-It’s a company effort to find the best articles for The People Geekly, and we use Slack to share stories for consideration.
+It's a company effort to find the best articles for The People Geekly, and we use Slack to share stories for consideration.
 Of the 500+ channels in our company Slack team, one is dedicated to the newsletter.
-As people see articles that would be of interest to our community, they post them to #newsletter.
+As people see articles that would be of interest to our community, they post them to the newsletter channel.

-In addition to the five stories, The People Geekly has news on upcoming events like our People Geekups, educational webinars, and conferences we’re attending.
+In addition to the four stories, The People Geekly has news on upcoming events like webinars, community events, and conferences we're attending.

-Damon Klotz, Head of Industry and Public Relations has this to say about the success of The People Geekly:
+Damon Klotz, Work Culture Evangelist, has this to say about the success of The People Geekly:

 I’ve been both a reader and consumer of HR and Talent related content for several years, so I knew there was an appetite in the global community for curated content.
 Knowing that there is a team of People Geeks who are curating great content and summarizing it every week has resonated with our community.
 We receive several emails every week saying that The People Geekly provides timely and digestible content that practitioners are able to utilize during their working week and to be a better people geek.